What is the pain body?

 - Release the energy in your pain-body.
 In the ‘Power of Now‘, as well as in ‘A New Earth‘, Eckhart Tolle describes the story of two ducks who get in a fight and then flap their wings afterwards and act like nothing happened (read the actual quote below).
 For humans who have built a lifetime of pain in our bodies, simply shaking it off consciously is not enough and not always appropriate.
 The most effective and powerful way that I have discovered to release the pain-body is through the regular practice of neurogenic tremoring as taught in TRE (Tension & Trauma Releasing Exercises).

 Although TRE is itself not religious and is not aligned with any spiritual practice or philosophies, my training to become a Certified TRE Provider did result in an unexpected and powerful acceleration in my journey of awakening.
+I have heard many other TRE practitioners report similar things.

 While there are so many wonderful ways to work with the body therapeutically to heal ourselves, some of which I have trained in, I have not experienced anything that comes close to matching the innate intelligence of the body to neurogenically shake off and release energy that is no longer needed.
 This is why teaching TRE is one of my core offerings.
 I believe it is the missing piece of the puzzle in healing therapies.